Grinnell College Museum of Art company logo

 • Featured works by Paul Mpagi Sepuya

-• Seated shirtless Black man holding a camera to his eye aimed at us, the viewer, while two nude white men stand on either side of him, their heads out of view, each with a hand at his neck or his face.
+• Seated shirtless figure holding a camera to his eye aimed at us, the viewer, while two nude figures stand on either side of him, their heads out of view, each with a hand at his neck or his face.

 Paul Mpagi Sepuya